Quick Menu

 Overview

 The magic of Explore India’s Bhutan & Darjeeling small group guided tour is that you will experience the magnificence of India and the beauty of the Himalayan kingdom of Bhutan all on one incredible tour.
-The excitement of Delhi and Darjeeling coupled with the spiritual land of Bhutan is the perfect combination to stir your soul and ignite the adventurer in you as w
+The excitement of Delhi and Darjeeling coupled with the spiritual land of Bhutan is the perfect combination to stir your soul and ignite the adventurer in you.

 Tour Highlights